MarshallStatistics/MarshallStatistics.github.io/_posts/2024-09-23-random-walks-introduction.md

 \end{mdframed}
 $$

 Rather handwavingly, one may think of a simple symmetric random walk as a walker stepping forward by one metre or backwards by one metre with equal probability for each step of their walk.
-Flip a coin: heads is forward, tails is backwards.
-After $n$ flips, your distance from where you started is given by $S_n$.
+Flip a coin: heads is forwards, tails is backwards.
+After $$n$$ flips, your distance from where you started is given by $$S_n$$.

 One may of course generalise this by changing the step size from one metre and by changing the probability of stepping forward each step to be a value other than one-half.
 However, this is outside the scope of this post.
 We will instead focus on how to plot a simple symmetric random walk in Python.